abhi3700/My_Learning_Blockchain/Crosschain/layerzero.md

   - In v1, verification and execution were provided by Oracles and Relayers.
 In v2, they’re provided by **Decentralized Verifier Networks (DVNs)** and **Executors**.
   - What hasn’t changed between v1 and v2 is that endpoints are immutable and validation libraries are append-only.
   - Importantly, in v2, LayerZero Labs has totally decoupled security from execution in order to guarantee censorship-resistance without impacting liveness, or the ability of the protocol to continue functioning and processing transactions without interruption.
+- Verification and execution of messages are up to the application to decide; they can hook any set of verifiers and any executor they choose into the protocol.
 - Traditional way of **bridging chains**:

   So if you wanted to send your tokens from say, Ethereum to Polygon, in order to use an app on Polygon, you’d go to a bridge and the bridge would do a few things: